juan-vilas/brewdog-nextjs-api-example/README.md

 yarn && yarn start
 ```

-Then yo can visit `http://localhost:3017/`, if you are using `3017` port you can
+Then you can visit `http://localhost:3017/`, if you are using `3017` port you
-choode another editing the file `package.json`:
+can choose another editing the file `package.json`:

 ```js
 ...